openPMD/openPMD-standard/EXT_ED-PIC.md

   - `charge`
     - type: *(float)*
-    - description: electric charge of the particle (without `weighting`)
+    - description: electric charge of the macroparticle or of the underlying individual particle (depending on the `macroWeighted` flag)
+	- must have `weightingPower = 1`

   - `mass`
     - type: *(float)*
-    - description: mass of the particle (without `weighting`)
+    - description: mass of the macroparticle or of the underlying individual particle (depending on the `macroWeighted` flag)
+	- must have `weightingPower = 1`

   - `weighting`
     - type: *(float)*
-    - description: if a simulated particle represents several real particles, each attribute such as `charge` and `mass` needs to be multiplied with that value; this is a unitless number (`unitSI==1` and `unitDimension==[0., ..., 0.]`)
+    - description: the number of underlying individual particles that the macroparticles represent
+	- note: must have `weightingPower = 1`, `macroWeighted = 1`,
+      `unitSI = 1` and `unitDimension==[0., ..., 0.]`

   - `momentum/` + components such as `x`, `y` and `z`
     - type: each component in *(float)*
-    - description: component-wise momentum of the attribute
+    - description: component-wise momentum of the macroparticle or of the underlying individual particle (depending on the `macroWeighted` flag)
+	- must have `weightingPower = 1`

   - `position/` + components such as `x`, `y` and `z`
     - type: each component in *(float)*
-    - description: component-wise global position of a particle.
-                   Default in `STANDARD.md`: global position of the particle;
+    - description: component-wise global position of the particle Default in `STANDARD.md`: global position of the particle;
                    in this extension, if `globalCellId` is set, then it does represents the in-cell-position
+	- must have `weightingPower = 0`
     - example: use only `x` and `y` in 2D

 - **Recommended:**